OPEN FRAME MONITOR

 When this is useful

-If you already have cut-out dimensions or an enclosure reference, sharing them first usually speeds alignment checks.
+If you already have cut-out dimensions, controller information, or use conditions, sharing them first usually speeds the configuration review.

 PROGRAM SUPPLY